adap/flower/doc/source/how-to-use-driver-api.rst

         )
         messages.append(message)

+.. admonition:: Note
+    :class: important

+    For reference, the :code:`Message` object created in the above code block is exactly what the :code:`ClientApp` will receive in its :code:`app.train()` method in the :doc:`How to use ClientApp<how-to-use-clientapp>` guide.

-Finally, we use :code:`Driver.push_messages()` to push the list of :code:`Messages` containing the encapsulated parameters and configurations to the nodes.
+Finally, we use :code:`Driver.push_messages()` to push the list of :code:`Message` objects containing the encapsulated parameters and configurations to the nodes.

 .. code-block:: python